KBNLresearch/intro-kb-apis/tutorial.md

 ## The SRU search API

-If you don't want to retrieve an entire set, but are more interested in getting results for a particular search query, you can use the search API.
-The search API is based on [SRU] (http://www.loc.gov/standards/sru/) (Search and Retrieval via URL), a standard protocol for performing search queries on an index and retrieving the results.
-It uses [CQL] (https://www.loc.gov/standards/sru/cql/) (Contextual Query Language), another standard, as its query language, and is currently maintained by the Library of Congress.

-A simple request to the search API for querying the ANP collection with a single  keyword looks like this:
+If you are interested in getting the results for a particular search query, rather than dowloading an entire set, you can use the search API.
+The KB search API is based on [SRU] (http://www.loc.gov/standards/sru/) (Search and Retrieval via URL), a standard protocol for performing search queries on an index that is currently maintained by the Library of Congress.
+The base URL for the search API is `http://jsru.kb.nl/sru/sru`.
+A simple request to the search API for querying the ANP collection with a single keyword would be:

 <http://jsru.kb.nl/sru/sru?operation=searchRetrieve&x-collection=ANP&query=nobelprijs>

-As with a request to the harvest API, the request URL is composed of a base URL, followed by a question mark and a query string containing a number of parameters.
-The base URL for the search API is `http://jsru.kb.nl/sru/sru`.
 As a first parameter the `operation` that is to be performed is specified, which in this case is `searchRetrieve` for a regular search query.
-We are searching the collection of digitized typoscripts, which is indicated with the `x-collection` parameter.
-Collections present in the index may have a name that is different form the set name in the metadata repository.
-Here, the collection name is `ANP`, in capitals, and the SRU syntax, like OAI-PMH, is case sensitive.
-Finally, the keyword we are interested in searching is `nobelprijs`, which is thus entered after the `query` field.
+The keyword we are interested in is `nobelprijs`, which is thus entered with the `query` field.
+Finally, the collection to be searched is indicated with the `x-collection` parameter and the collection name `ANP` (with the SRU syntax, like OAI-PMH, being case sensitive).
+Note that the name of collections in the index may differ from the name of the corresponding set in the metadata repository.

-The [response] (responses/sru_search_retrieve.xml) to this request will contain the search results in XML format, along with some general information about the request, such as the version of the SRU protocol being used, the time it took to process the request, and the total number of search results found.
+The [response] (responses/sru_search_retrieve.xml) to this request will contain the search results in XML format, along with some general information about the request, such as the version of the SRU protocol being used, the time it took to process the request, and the total number of search results.

 ### SRU parameters